Newbury Building Society

 • ‘Normal business hours’ is 9.00am to 5.00pm on a business day.

-• ‘Paid interest’ means ‘accrued interest’ that has been paid and added to your account balance or paid and transferred to your bank account or another Society account.
+• ‘Paid interest’ means ‘calculated interest’ that has been paid and added to your account balance or transferred to your bank account or another Society account.

-• ‘Passbook’ is the book, card or certificate that is your record of your transactions if you operate your account in branch.
+• ‘Passbook’ is the book that is your record of your transactions if you operate your account in branch.

 • ‘Rules’ means the rules of Newbury Building Society.